ritamk/AutoInsta/README.md

 # AutoInsta
 A side project, to simply help myself learn more about browser automation.
 The documentation is absolutely premature, just like the project itself.
 I will modify it once I'm happy with my progress at this.

+### Do
+The do class contains the functions that interact with the user and utilise the other classes to get the desired results.
+Below is a list of all the functions in this class and a brief description of what each one of them does.

-## Actions
+### Actions
 The action class contains functions that interact with the interface of the website.
-Below is a list of all the functions in this class and a description of what each of them does.
+Below is a list of all the functions in this class and a brief description of what each of them does.
 <ul>
 	<!-- <li><i></i></li> -->
 	<li><i>homLike(n)</i></li>